 In 2004, Blake was once again promoted to Maintenance and Engineering Manager at Alcoa, Inc. Rockdale Operations where he had started his career with Alcoa.
 There he was responsible for all maintenance, reliability, and engineering for the entire plant.
 Blake held this position until the plant was shut down due to business conditions at the end of 2008.

-From March 2017 to March 2019, Blake was also Maintenance Manager at Barrick Gold Corporation (Goldstrike and Cortez Mines) in Elko, Nevada.
+Blake also served as Maintenance Manager for Barrick Gold Corporation (Goldstrike and Cortez Hills Mines) in Elko, Nevada from 2017-2019.

 Jason D. Kukla, CMRP, CRL

 Partner/Asset Management Coach

 Jason has a Mechanical Engineering degree from the School of Mines in Rapid City, South Dakota and certifications related to maintenance and reliability leading practices.
 He has had an opportunity to gain experience in multiple industries including: power generation, mining, refining, corn wet milling and food manufacturing.